Kmer-File-Format/kff-reference/README.md

 The associated data for a kmer can be everything if its size is constant from a kmer to another.
 For example, a count with a maximum of 255 can be store on a byte associated to each kmer.

+If you need io APIs or tools for kff format, please have a look at [kff organization repositories](https://github.com/Kmer-File-Format)

 # Overview